APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 1. Click **Review + Create** and then **Create**.

-5. Once the deployment is complete, click **Go To Resources**.
+1. Once the deployment is complete, click **Go To Resources**.

-6. On the overview page of the AI Search Search Service, copy the **URL** and store it in a notepad for future use.
+1. On the overview page of the AI Search Search Service, copy the **URL** and store it in a notepad for future use.

-7. In the AI Search blade, click on **Keys** under Settings, copy the Primary admin key, and store it in a notepad for future use.
+1. In the AI Search blade, click on **Keys** under Settings, copy the Primary admin key, and store it in a notepad for future use.

-#### Creating Document Intelligence
+#### Create Document Intelligence Resource

 1. In the Azure portal, type **Document intelligence (1)** in the search box and select **Document intelligence (2)** from the results.